Scroll down

 Climate Risk in Rice Value Chains

-Temperature increases, rising sea levels, and changes in rainfall patterns and distribution could lead to substantial impacts on land and water resources for rice production.
+Temperature increases, rising sea levels, and changes in rainfall patterns could lead to substantial impacts on land and water resources needed for reliable rice production.
 Continuous groundwater extraction for rice paddy irrigation is already resulting in a steep decline in groundwater availability.
+Further along the value chain, climate change can cause an increased risk of mold, insect infestation, fungi and diseases that could negatively affect processing and storage.
+These impacts ultimately influence the quality and quantity of rice produced, which can result in price volatility and lower food availability.

 India